Basics of Assisted Hatching (AH)

 Are you trying to get pregnant but you're finding it difficult to conceive?
 Ask your Doctor if Assisted Hatching could help your situation...

 Before an embryo can implant in the uterine wall, it must ‘hatch’ from the gel-like shell.
 In some women, particularly older women above 40, this membrane is hardened, making it difficult for the embryo to break out and implant.
-This is where Assisted Hatching can come in handy.
+This is where this method can come in handy.

 “Assisted hatching is not chosen by the patient, but recommended by the doctor on a case-by-case basis,” says Dr Chia Choy May of Thomson Fertility Clinic, Singapore.
 She explains that it is usually recommended to older women, who fail to fall pregnant despite repeated embryo transfers with good quality embryos.

-In Singapore, Assisted Hatching can range anywhere from $ 600 – $800 depending on the various hospitals.
+In Singapore, this technique can range in cost anywhere from $ 600 – $800 depending on the various hospitals.

 Watch: A short video on how Assisted Hatching works